Damian Clara

-Damian Clara (born 13 January 2005) is an Italian professional ice hockey goaltender for the Brynäs IF of the Swedish Hockey League (SHL) while under contract to the Anaheim Ducks of the National Hockey League (NHL).
+Damian Clara (born 13 January 2005) is an Italian professional ice hockey player who is a goaltender for the San Diego Gulls of the American Hockey League (AHL) while under contract to the Anaheim Ducks of the National Hockey League (NHL).
 He was drafted 60th overall by the Anaheim Ducks in the second round of the 2023 NHL entry draft.
 He is the first Italian player to be selected in the NHL entry draft.

 Playing career

-At age 15, Clara played at the Red Bull Hockey Academy in Salzburg, Austria for two years before joining Färjestad BK's under-20 program in 2022.
-During the 2022–23 season with Färjestad's under-20 team, he played 35 games and recorded a 17–17 record with a 2.79 goals against average and a .903 save percentage.
+At age 15, Clara played at the Red Bull Hockey Academy in Salzburg, Austria, for two years before joining Färjestad BK's under-20 program in 2022.
+During the 2022–23 season with Färjestad's under-20 team, he played 35 games and recorded a 17–17–0 record with a 2.79 goals against average and a .903 save percentage.

-On June 29, 2023, Clara was drafted 60th overall by the Anaheim Ducks on the second day of the 2023 NHL entry draft.
+On 29 June 2023, Clara was drafted 60th overall by the Anaheim Ducks in the 2023 NHL entry draft.

 Clara was loaned to Brynäs IF of the HockeyAllsvenskan for the 2023–24 season, where he played 34 games posting a 25–8–0 record with a 2.23 goals against average and a .912 save percentage.
-In the playoffs, he went 10–1 with a 1.68 goals against average and a .931 save percentage en route to a promotion for Brynäs to the SHL.
+In the playoffs, he went 10–1 with a 1.68 goals against average and a .931 save percentage en route to a promotion for Brynäs IF to the Swedish Hockey League (SHL).

-On June 3, 2024, Clara signed a three-year entry-level contract with the Anaheim Ducks, but was loaned back to Färjestad BK for the 2024–25 season.
+On 3 June 2024, Clara signed a three-year, entry-level contract with the Anaheim Ducks, but was loaned back to Färjestad BK for the 2024–25 season.

-Clara was the backup goaltender behind Maxime Lagacé for Färjestad BK throughout the 2024–25 season.
-He played 21 games and had a 9–10 record with a 3.19 goals against average and a .878 save percentage.
-On February 14, 2025, Clara's contract with Färjestad was terminated at the recommendation of the Anaheim Ducks, who had his NHL rights.
-On February 15, he signed with Oulun Kärpät of the Finnish Liiga for the rest of the 2024–25 season.
-After Kärpät's season ended, the Anaheim Ducks assigned Clara to the San Diego Gulls, their American Hockey League affiliate where he played 2 games and went 0–1–0 with a 3.15 goals against average and a .898 save percentage.
+Clara was the backup goaltender behind Maxime Lagacé for Färjestad BK throughout the 2024–25 SHL season.
+He played 21 games and had a 9–10–0 record with a 3.19 goals against average and a .878 save percentage.
+On 14 February 2025, Clara's contract with Färjestad BK was terminated at the recommendation of the Anaheim Ducks, who had his National Hockey League (NHL) rights.
+On 15 February, he signed with Oulun Kärpät of the Finnish Liiga for the rest of the 2024–25 Liiga season.
+After Kärpät's season ended, the Anaheim Ducks assigned Clara to the San Diego Gulls, their American Hockey League (AHL) affiliate, where he played two games and went 0–1–0 with a 3.15 goals against average and a .898 save percentage.

+Clara played most of the 2025–26 season with Brynäs IF, but was assigned to the San Diego Gulls to start three regular season games and two Calder Cup playoff games.
+On 26 April 2026, after the Gulls had been eliminated from the Calder Cup playoffs, Clara was called up to the Anaheim Ducks as a black ace for the 2026 Stanley Cup playoffs.
+He didn't play a game for the Ducks as they were eliminated in the second round by the Vegas Golden Knights.